Anole (character): All-New, All-Different Marvel

-Under the All-New, All Different Marvel branding, Anole is a supporting character in the pages of Extraordinary X-Men (2015–present).
+Under the All-New, All Different Marvel branding, Anole is a supporting character in the pages of Extraordinary X-Men (2015–2017).
 He has been seen assisting the X-Men at X-Haven with helping refugee mutants.
-Anole along with Glob, Martha and Ernest are under the tutelage of Colossus in training to become more experienced X-Men.
+Anole along with Glob Herman, Martha Johansson, and Ernst are under the tutelage of Colossus in training to become more experienced X-Men.
 The four of them become lost in the future for a full year before the X-Men manage to bring them back to the 'current' time period.

 Dawn of X

-In the pages of "House of X and Powers of X," Anole became a resident of Krakoa when it became a mutant nation.
+In "House of X and Powers of X", Anole becomes a resident of Krakoa after it is established as a mutant nation.
 He and Blob become the co-owners and bartenders of the tiki bar Green Lagoon.

-During the "Empyre" storyline, Anole, Rockslide, and Loa go to Arrako Point on Krakoa and meet with the High Summoner of Arrako where he teaches them the game of weakness which gets interrupted when a Cotati fleet approaches Krakoa.
+During the "Empyre" storyline, Anole, Rockslide, and Loa go to Arakko Point on Krakoa and meet with the High Summoner of Arakko.
+He teaches them the game of weakness, which is interrupted when a Cotati fleet approaches Krakoa.